GitGuardian/django-replace-migrations/README.md

 Run

 ```
-pip install django-replace-migrations
+pip install gg-django-replace-migrations
 ```

-and add `django_replace_migrations` to your list of installed apps.
+and add `gg_django_replace_migrations` to your list of installed apps.

 ## Simple Workflow

-If your apps are not depending on each other, you can use django-replace-migrations like this:
+If your apps are not depending on each other, you can use gg-django-replace-migrations like this:

 ```
-./manage.py makemigratons --replace-all --name replace [app1, app2, ...]
+./manage.py replace_all_migrations --name replace [app1, app2, ...]
 ```

 Note, that you will need to [list all of your apps](https://stackoverflow.com/questions/4111244/get-a-list-of-all-installed-applications-in-django-and-their-attributes) explicitly - otherwise django will also try to replace migrations from dependencies.